Required training

 As members of the MIT community, we are each part of building a respectful, caring, and inclusive campus culture.

 New MIT graduate students are warmly welcomed into our collaboration to create a healthy and vibrant campus community.
-Onboarding to MIT includes two online courses toward this goal.
-These courses are administered through a partnership between the Office of Graduate Education (OGE), the Institute Discrimination & Harassment Response Office (IDHR), and the Office of Student Conduct and Community Standards (OSCCS).
+Onboarding to MIT includes three online courses toward this goal.
+These courses are administered through the Office of Graduate Education (OGE)’s partnership with the Institute Discrimination & Harassment Response Office (IDHR), the Office of Student Conduct and Community Standards (OSCCS), and the Office of Student Wellbeing (OSW).

-- Sexual Assault Prevention-Grad Pt 1 and Pt 2
+1. Sexual Assault Prevention-Grad Pt 1 (Required) and Pt 2

 The Office of Graduate Education provides a number of services to current and prospective graduate students, including student support and development – on topics as wide ranging as conflict negotiation and academic progress; diversity- and community-building; advice on fellowships; clarification and oversight of policies and procedures; and support for the Graduate Student Council.